LawrenceAsanka/POS-System--Point-of-Sale-/README.md

 Please make sure to update tests as appropriate.

 ## License
 Distributed under the MIT License.
-See [LICENSE](https://choosealicense.com/licenses/mit/) for more information.
+See [License](LICENSE) for more information.